City-of-Helsinki/hel-fi-drupal-grants/e2e/README.md

 - Filling in an application from start to finnish.
 - Verifying the content of a submitted application.
 - Filling an application with missing/wrong data and verifying the printed error messages.
+- Swapping field values on an application and verifying that the values get swapped.
+- Copying an application and verifying that its content gets copied.
 - Deleting draft applications.

 ### User role tests